gustafsson96/american-the-office-quiz/README.md

 ![Screenshot of end page](/documentation/endpage.png)

 * After the user has answered all ten questions, the end page will show up automatically.
 The end page will present the final score together with a sentence depending on what that score is (0-30 = "Hm.. not really a fan of The Office?", 40-70 = "You're pretty good at this!", and 80-100 = "Wow!
 Michael Scott would be proud!").

-*
-* On the end page, the user is also given the alternative to click either "Play Again" to restart the game or "Go Home" to go back to the home page.
+* On the end page, the user is also given the alternative to click either "Play Again" to restart the game or "Go Home" to go back to the home page (has been updated with font awesome icons since screenshot was taken).

 ### Features to Implement